 - Tuesday, 10 May 2016

-What possessed 32 year old Mandy, to climb over the bars at Berlin Zoo into the Polar Bear enclosure at feeding time, is anyone’s guess, the result however was somewhat more likely to predict.
+LANTRA Approved Firearms Training for Zookeepers - What possessed 32 year old Mandy, to climb over the bars at Berlin Zoo into the Polar Bear enclosure at feeding time, is anyone’s guess, the result however, was somewhat more likely to predict.

 (Above: Berlin Zoo April 2009 - Polar Bear Attack)

 At first the woman seemed elated as she swam toward one of the larger animals.
-This elation quickly turned to terror as horrified onlookers watched as the German teacher was mauled and bitten several times before zoo keepers finally managed to rescue her.
+This elation quickly turned to terror, horrified onlookers watched on as the German teacher was mauled and bitten several times before zoo keepers finally managed to rescue her.

 There are other incidents of dangerous animals injuring visitors to zoo’s, including a savage attack on 29-year-old Australian tourist Kathryn Warburton in July 1994.
 Kathleen jumped over two safety rails to get a close-up photograph of Polar Bear ‘Binky’ in his cage.
 When Binky stuck his head through the bars of the enclosure in Anchorage Alaska and grabbed her, she was lucky to survive after remaining in the animals jaws for several minutes.

-Most recently, and since posting this article two further tragic incidents have occurred.
+More recently, two further tragic incidents have occurred.
 The first on the 22nd May 2016 when two Lions were tragically shot dead by zoo keepers in an effort to save the life of a suicidal man that had climbed into the Lion enclosure at Santiago Zoo.

 (Below: Lowland Gorilla 'Harambe' was tragically shot dead when a 3 year old boy fell into the enclosure)